Consensys/doc.teku/docs/reference/cli/index.md

 :::important

-Ensure you provide a file path and not a directory as no file will be read or created.
+Ensure you specify the complete file path, including the file name, and not only the directory location.

 :::